brightdigit/TransistorPublishPlugin/Sources/TransistorPublishPlugin/Documentation.docc/Documentation.md

 # ``TransistorPublishPlugin``

-A Publish plugin that makes it easy to embed Transistor podcasts in your posts on any Publish website.
+A Publish plugin that makes it easy to embed transistor.fm podcasts in your posts on any Publish website.

 ## Overview

-Using blockquotes in your markdown, you can easily embed the Transisitor podcast player in your website.
+Using blockquotes in your markdown, you can easily embed the [Transistor](https://transistor.fm/?via=publish-plugin) podcast player in your [Publish](https://github.com/johnsundell/publish) website.

 ### Requirements